ipfs/public-gateway-checker/README.md

 If you'd like to add a new public gateway, please edit `gateways/<network>.json` and submit a pull request.

 To add a network edit `gateways/networks.json` and create the coresponding `gateways/<network>.json` file.

+## Accessing this from IPFS

+If you would access this tool from IPFS you should look at [lastpubver](./lastpubver)